Other Sources of Information

 This is the corporate website of the Presbyterian Church in Ireland.

-Within the website's "About Us > Historical Information" section there is a short note on why the Burning Bush is used as its symbol, a list of Former Moderators and a note on Church Records and how to find them.
+Within the website's "About Us > Historical Information" section there is a short note on why the Burning Bush is used as its symbol, a list of Former Moderators and a note on Congregational Records and how to find them.

 Reformed Presbyterian Church of Ireland

 This is the main website of the Reformed Presbyterian Church in Ireland.
-Within the ‘About Us’ section you will find a short history of the Church and a list of congregations with a map showing their location and links to their websites.
+Within the ‘About Us’ section you will find a short history of the Church and a directory of congregations with a map showing their location and links to their websites.
 For the administrative records of the church see the on-line catalogue of the Public Record Office of Northern Ireland.

 Non-Subscribing Presbyterian Church of Ireland